Table of Contents[Hide][Show]

-It has been our experience that Disney is doing a pretty good job enforcing mask wearing.
-It is HOT in the Orlando area much of the year so if you’re coming from a cooler climate, wearing a mask outdoors for an extended period of time might not be the most comfortable thing in the world, so be ready for that (and check out our tips for staying cool at Disney).
+Disney is doing a great job enforcing mask wearing.
+It is HOT in the Orlando area much of the year so if you’re coming from a cooler climate, wearing a mask outdoors for an extended period of time is pretty uncomfortable.
+Be ready for that.
+(And check out our tips for staying cool at Disney).

 Also expect temperature checks before entry into the parks.
 Guests with 100.4 or higher will not be admitted, nor will anyone in their party.
 Cast Members are doing their jobs and enforcing the rules so please make it easier on you and them and know the rules before you go in.